SarahLiaw/SarahLiaw.github.io-old/_pages/about.md

 Hello, my name is Sarah.
 I am a senior at Caltech majoring in Computer Science, with minors in Mathematics and Information + Data Science.
 I have worked with Dr. Ricardo Baptista, Profs.
 Adam Wierman, Steven Low and Anima Anandkumar at Caltech.

 My research interests lie in using computational mathematics to create more structured and physically grounded systems by integrating physical principles, particularly for solving complex engineering problems.
 I am especially interested in improving experimental design through the application of statistics, optimization, and mathematical analysis.
 For instance, I have developed scalable probabilistic modeling algorithms for Markov Random Fields using computational measure transport.

-More recently, I have been exploring the intersection of statistical physics and machine learning, particularly by analyzing the learning process as a dynamical system.
+More recently, I have also been exploring the intersection of statistical physics and machine learning, particularly by analyzing the learning process as a dynamical system.
+I am currently working on understanding and attributing phase transitions in language models as well.

 I am always eager to discuss ideas, and welcome any comments/questions about my research interests.

 <!--